On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Introduction

-Although SG algorithms possess well-established strong consistency under PE conditions, see \cite{ljung1977analysis, anderson1979strong, chen1981strong}, their convergence behavior in the absence of such conditions warrants critical investigation.
-One motivation comes from adaptive control, see \cite{goodwin1980discrete}, where \textit{a decoupling between parameter estimation and optimal control is observed}: rigorously enforcing PE ensures strong consistency but may not yield an optimal controller, see \cite{chen1984strong}; conversely, pursuing an optimal controller can compromise parameter consistency, see \cite{becker1985adaptive}.
-A second practical challenge stems from the fact that \textit{many systems operate under insufficiently rich inputs}, as empirically observed in diverse domains such as quadrotor UAVs, see \cite{chowdhary2012experimental}, neural networks, see \cite{nar2019persistencyexcitationrobustnessneural}, and spherical parallel robots, see \cite{RAD2020104026}.
-Without theoretical guarantees in such scenarios, inadequate excitation can lead to severely biased parameter estimates, unacceptably slow convergence, or even outright divergence of the identification algorithm.
+Although SG algorithms are known to produce strongly consistent estimates under PE conditions (see \cite{ljung1977analysis, anderson1979strong, chen1981strong}), their convergence behavior in the absence of PE warrants careful investigation.
+One motivation for studying this issue comes from adaptive control (see \cite{goodwin1980discrete}), where \textit{parameter estimation and optimal control can become decoupled}.
+Rigorously enforcing PE ensures strong consistency but may not yield an optimal controller; see \cite{chen1984strong}.
+Conversely, pursuing an optimal controller can compromise parameter consistency; see \cite{becker1985adaptive}.
+A second practical challenge stems from the fact that \textit{many systems operate under insufficiently rich inputs}, a phenomenon reported or studied in systems such as quadrotor UAVs (see \cite{chowdhary2012experimental}), neural networks (see \cite{nar2019persistencyexcitationrobustnessneural}), and spherical parallel robots (see \cite{RAD2020104026}).
+In such scenarios, inadequate excitation, if not properly accounted for, can lead to severely biased parameter estimates, unacceptably slow convergence, or even outright divergence of the identification algorithm.

-The seminal works of \cite{chen1982strong} and \cite{lai1982} independently and concurrently broke new ground by systematically weakening PE condition required for the strong consistency of LS. \cite{chen1982strong} established that strong consistency holds if the condition number of the Fisher information matrix grows as
+The studies of \cite{chen1982strong} and \cite{lai1982} made independent and seminal contributions to the systematic relaxation of the PE condition for strong consistency of least-squares (LS) estimators. \cite{chen1982strong} established that strong consistency holds if the condition number of the Fisher information matrix satisfies

-where \(r_n = 1 + \sum_{i=1}^n \|\phi_i\|^2\).
-Simultaneously, Lai and Wei, working within a general stochastic regression framework, derived that strong consistency holds if
+where \(r_n = 1 + \sum_{i=1}^n \|\varphi_i\|^2\).
+Simultaneously, Lai and Wei, working within a general stochastic regression framework, showed that strong consistency holds if

-Building upon this perspective, the Chen-Guo approach offers a profound understanding of SG algorithm under relaxed excitation. \cite{chen1985strong} determines the convergence speed of SG algorithm in this non-PE case.
-Through a remarkable \textit{sample-path-wise} analysis that relates strong consistency to the convergence of an instrumental matrix sequence \(\Phi(n,0)\), see \cite{chen1985consistency}, under mild conditions on the noise (not necessarily i.i.d. or of bounded variance), \cite{chen1985strong, guo1993, chen1986limit} showed that if
+Building on this line of work, the Chen--Guo approach provides a deeper understanding of the SG algorithm under relaxed excitation conditions. \cite{chen1985strong} characterized the convergence rate of the SG algorithm under non-persistent excitation.
+This approach relates strong consistency to the convergence of an instrumental matrix sequence through a \textit{sample-pathwise} analysis; see \cite{chen1985consistency}.
+Under mild noise conditions and without requiring the noise to be i.i.d.\ or to have bounded variance, \cite{chen1985strong, guo1993, chen1986limit} showed that if